Skip to main content

 1960 CE, July 1

-The Somali republic was formed on July 1, 1960, as a unification of the Trust Territory of Italian Somaliland, and British Somaliland.
+The Somali Republic is formed as a unification of the Trust Territory of Italian Somaliland, and British Somaliland.
 The independence day of Somalia is a national holiday observed annually in Somalia and the diaspora worldwide.

 1962 CE, July 1